-We introduced a scholarship program in 2013 to support tertiary education for children of our employees.
-The program is in its sixth year and now covers intermediate studies as well.
-Through CSAP Foundation we also offer scholarships to candidates with exceptional academic and community performance to top-tier degree programs abroad.
+We introduced a scholarship program in 2013 to support tertiary education for children of our employees, which was later revised to include intermediate studies as well.

+Through CSAP Foundation, we also offer scholarships to candidates with exceptional academic and community performance to top-tier degree programs abroad.

-We have supported a total of eleven scholars, out of which nine are children of our employees and the remaining two are other scholars
+We have supported a total of thirteen scholars, out of which eleven are children of our employees and the remaining two are other scholars.

-Children of Employees Program & Institute Name Syed Muhammad Mufeez (2014) BE - Chemical Engineering candidate at NED University; has graduated Abdul Rehman (2015) BS - Electrical Engineering candidate at Habib University; is working as an Electronic Engineer at Data Communication & Control (Private) Limited Muhammad Taha Zaidi (2015) BBA candidate at IBA; has graduated and plans to pursue his career in marketing analytics Ahmed Ali (2016) BSc - Computer Sciences candidate at FAST; has graduated Muhammad Ans (2016) BE - Mechanical Engineering candidate at International Islamic University; has graduated Khizran Kulsoom Zaidi (2017) MSc - Human Resources candidate at Karachi University; has graduated and is working as an HR Executive at Bank Al Habib Limited Munazza Zafar (2017) Intermediate - Pre-Medical candidate at Islamabad Model College; has completed her intermediate and plans to enroll in a medical university Sidra Muhammad Ali (2018) Intermediate - Pre-Medical candidate at Trinity Methodist Girls' Higher Secondary School; has completed her intermediate and enrolled as a PharmD student at Hamdard University Syed Muhammad Bilal (2018) BS - Computer Sciences candidate at DHA Suffa University; currently is his sixth semester Other Scholars Mariam Asaad (2016) MS - Education at Harvard Graduate School of Education; has graduated and is working as a consultant with the World Bank and the Sindh Education Foundation on a project Muhammad Waqar Mustaqeem (2016) BSc - Actuarial Sciences candidate at London School of Economics and Political Sciences; has graduated and secured a job at the Lloyds Banking Group
+Children of Employees Program and Institute Name Syed Muhammad Mufeez (2014) BE - Chemical Engineering candidate at NED University; is working as an HSE Executive at Aisha Steel Mills Limited Abdul Rehman (2015) BS - Electrical Engineering candidate at Habib University; has graduated and is working as an Electronics Engineer at Centre for Water Informatics & Technology in Lahore University of Management Sciences Muhammad Taha Zaidi (2015) BBA candidate at IBA; has graduated and plans to pursue his career in marketing analytics Ahmed Ali (2016) BSc - Computer Sciences candidate at FAST; has graduated and is working at Vinncorp as a Software Engineer Muhammad Ans (2016) BE - Mechanical Engineering candidate at International Islamic University; has graduated Khizran Kulsoom Zaidi (2017) MSc - Human Resources candidate at Karachi University; has graduated and is working as a System Support Analyst at National Institute of Cardiovascular Diseases Munazza Zafar (2017) Intermediate - Pre-Medical candidate at Islamabad Model College; has completed her intermediate and currently is an International Relations student at Quaid-e- Azam University, enrolled in the first semester Sidra Muhammad Ali (2018) Intermediate - Pre-Medical candidate at Trinity Methodist Girls' Higher Secondary School; has completed her intermediate and currently is a PharmaD student at Hamdard University, enrolled in the second semester Syed Muhammad Bilal (2018) BS - Computer Sciences candidate at DHA Suffa University; currently is his seventh semester Sidra Sikandar Ali (2018) MS - Hydro science and Engineering candidate at Dresden University of Technology; currently in her fourth semester Suleman Saad Thaniana (2019) BS - Chemical Engineering candidate at Massachusetts Institute of Technology; currently in his sixth semester Other Scholars Mariam Asaad (2016) MS - Education at Harvard Graduate School of Education; has graduated and is working as an implementation consultant with the World Bank on a nutrition related project in Sindh Muhammad Waqar Mustaqeem (2016) BSc - Actuarial Sciences candidate at London School of Economics and Political Sciences; has graduated and is working as Manager Shareholder Assets, Investment Strategy and Execution at Scottish Widows, Lloyds Banking Group